| Competition

 on hard core cartels in the WTO system should be weighed carefully

 as the WTO proceeds with its meetings later this year.
+7. Modalities of CooperationIntroduction and summary7.1 This part sets out ICC's perspective on the appropriate scope

 for voluntary cooperation among competition authorities.
 The Working